 Happy New Year!
 I haven’t blogged as much as I like during the past year.
 This needs to be corrected.

-Right before Christmas, I was browsing through Not Rachael Ray’s blog and found this recipe for sugar cookies.
-I had all of the ingredients so I got to work baking those cookies.
+Right before Christmas, I was browsing Not Rachael Ray’s blog and found this recipe for sugar cookies.
+I had all the ingredients, so I finished baking those cookies.
 Oh my goodness, these are easy cookies to make.
 I usually have lots of problems when using cookie cutters.
 Only a few times did I have a problem.

-Last night being New Years Eve, I decided to make a batch of the sugar cookies and homemade icing so the Imaginative One, the Wee One, and their cousins could decorate sugar cookies while waiting for midnight to come.
+Last night being New Year’s Eve, I decided to make a batch of sugar cookies and homemade icing so the Imaginative One, the Wee One, and their cousins could decorate sugar cookies while waiting for midnight.
 With the excitement in the air and the anticipation of the new year, they quickly decorated the cookies (5 to 10 minutes tops) before they were back to playing and their movie marathon.
 The cookies were soon forgotten.
 Oh well, it was fun while it lasted.

 Rachel offers three different variations for these cookies.
-I’m only going to only list one of the variations which is the simple cut out cookie.
+I’m only going to list one of the variations, the simple cut-out cookie.

-(We had decorated them on place mats so we did not get my mother-in-law’s table super messy.
-Both the Imaginative One and the Wee One managed to get sprinkles and icing all over their mats.
+(We had decorated them on placemats, so we did not get my mother-in-law’s table super messy.
+The Imaginative One and the Wee One got sprinkles and icing all over their mats.
 So I removed them from the mats to clean them and put their cookies on their plastic bags to dry.)

 Stars of the recipe:

 - 1/2 teaspoon salt

 - 1 cup (2 sticks) unsalted butter, softened